hatch-sh/hatch/README.md

 ## Background

-Amazon Web Services provides an overwhelming number of services and tools that well help you build your products.
+Amazon Web Services provides an overwhelming number of services and tools that will help you build your products.
 These services are highly configurable and can be shaped to your individual use-cases.
 This is very powerful but it comes at a cost.
 Building simple products using AWS like a small API, a static website, etc. usually requires the use of several different services and takes